mateuszbialowas/mateuszbialowas/README.md

 ### Hi, I am Mateusz 👋
-I am a student of Computer Science at the [Bialystok University of Technology](https://pb.edu.pl/en/)
+I am a student of Computer Science at the [Bialystok University of Technology](https://pb.edu.pl/en/) in Poland

 - 🌱 I’m currently learning RubyOnRails